 \paragraph{Robustness to Random Attacks.} In this experimental setting, we evaluate the performance of CSGNN when the adjacency matrix is attacked by adding random fake edges, from $0\%$ to $100\%$ of the number of edges in the true adjacency matrix, with a step size of $20\%$.
 The results are reported in Figure~\ref{fig:random_attack}.
 It can be seen, that CSGNN is on par with or better than the considered baselines.

-\paragraph{Robustness to Adaptive Attacks.} We utilize the recently suggested \emph{unit tests} from \citet{mujkanovicAreDefensesGraph2022}.
+\paragraph{Unit tests.} We utilize the recently suggested \emph{unit tests} from \cite{mujkanovicAreDefensesGraph2022}.
 This is a set of perturbed citation datasets, which are notable for the fact that the perturbations were not generated using standard attack generation procedures that focus only on attacks like nettack or metattack.
 Instead, 8 adversarial defense methods were studied.
 Then, bespoke, adaptive attack methods were designed for each of them.
 These attack methods were applied to the citation datasets to generate the ``unit tests''.
-We present the results in Figure \ref{fig:unitTestsRelative}, showing the relative performance of CSGNN and other baselines compared to GCN.
-We see that our CSGNN performs better compared to other considered models.
+We experiment with those attacks as they offer a challenging benchmark, that further highlights the contribution of our CSGNN.
+We present the results in Figure~\ref{fig:unitTestsRelative}, showing the relative performance of CSGNN and other baselines compared to GCN.
+We see that our CSGNN performs better than other considered models.
 This result further highlights the robustness of CSGNN under different adversarial attack scenarios, on several datasets.
-In Figure \ref{fig:unitTestsAbsolute} of Appendix \ref{appendix:experiments}, we also provide absolute performance results, for an additional perspective.
+In Figure~\ref{fig:unitTestsAbsolute} of Appendix~\ref{appendix:experiments}, we also provide absolute performance results.